14 Types of Employee Training Programs (+Benefits, Examples)

 Identify the purpose of a training program that is, what you want to accomplish with a particular training program – Improve employee performance?
 Address a knowledge gap?
 Teach a new skill?

-Setting goals is a key responsibility of managers to offer their employees some guidance and motivate them to attend the next training program.
+Setting goals is a key responsibility of managers, and they must offer their employees some guidance and motivate them to attend the next training program.
 To define clear and measurable goals, consider using the SMART goals framework (specific, measurable, achievable, relevant, and time-based).

 For more effective employee training, it is critical for organizations to turn their training platform into a scalable, collaborative network that provides individualized learning tied to every employee’s performance.